edrlab/thorium-reader-doc/epub-doc/en/src/pages/210_reading.md

 The alternative Fullscreen mode can be launched with keyboard shortcut
 <kbd>Ctrl</kbd> + <kbd>F11</kbd>.
 In this mode, the user interface buttons such as top buttons, side arrows and bottom left jump back and forward icons.

+## Search in a book {#read_search}

+You can use <kbd>Ctrl</kbd> + <kbd>F</kbd> keys to access the search field.
+Enter your search term.
+By clicking on the `Search` button, you get `Back` and `Next` buttons to navigate between occurences.
+The number of matches found is a link that will open a `List of results` in the right panel.
+Each match displayed is a link you can Activate to go to the place of the book where the expression you are looking for was found.

+ warning
+Remember that performing a search and navigating thru the results will make you loose the reading point you where at.
+Just place a Bookmark to make sure you find your way back.